rise-tools/rise-tools/packages/rise-start/README.md

-Generate models.tsx for the project, example for demo-cli project
+> Generate models.tsx for the project, example for demo-cli:

 ```ts
 import feedback_form from './app/feedback-form/model'